eejai42/veritasiums-power-laws-and-fractals/README.md

 > “Okay, but if this is really how the world works…
 > how would I actually *check* those claims, end-to-end, without hand-waving?”

-### Two Layers: Scaling Lab Now, [Physics Unification Next](/physics-model/README.md)

-This repo currently ships a scaling-focused lab: a single JSON Single Source of Truth defines several classic log–log systems (fractal and power-law), and the same rulebook is executed in PostgreSQL, Python, and Go with shared test data + cross-platform validation.

-A second layer is still planned: a physics-first extension adds connective tissue for “why these log–log laws relate,” providing a single, unifying bridge across physics → chemistry → biology → astro/finance/etc. That work lives in physics-model/ and is currently in a “design + patch spec” state:

 **Intended Audience:**
 This project is aimed at people who explain science for a living: